PatruusBarba/SelectionTranslator/README.md

 ## Build Artifact (PyInstaller)

-Build a standalone Windows app so end users do not need Python installed.
+Build a standalone Windows app so you do not need Python installed.

 1. Install PyInstaller: